3 Months

 A rounded, slightly protruding belly is completely normal in babies and toddlers due to immature abdominal muscles and t...

-Amblyopia (lazy eye) is the most common cause of vision loss in children, affecting about 2-3% of kids.
-It occurs when o...
+Amblyopia (lazy eye) is the most common cause of vision loss in children, affecting 2-3% of the population.
+It occurs wh...

 Feeding